strimzi-incubator/strimzi-kafka-console/README.md

     ./openshift-deploy-console-server.sh

+## Deploy Prometheus and Grafana for monitoring

+In order to monitor the Kafka cluster and the Zookeeper nodes, Prometheus and Grafana can be installed running the following script.

+    ./openshift-deploy-monitoring.sh

 ## Undeploy the Kafka cluster

 The undeploy script just deletes the `Kafka` resource so that the Cluster Operator takes care of that deleting the Kafka cluster.